Blitz: The League II: Division 1

 During the off-season, Karl Tirpitz, who played as captain for Super Max, joins the player-created team.
 The L.A.
 Riot, despite the controversial advance into Division 1, are favored to win the championship.
 They have added Washington Redhawks captain (and rookie QB from the first Blitz game) Clayton Wescott, Kelvin Diggs and Tyrell Price of the Kansas City Crossfire, Justin Jonas of the Cleveland Steamers and Kimo Talofa of the Atlanta 404.
 Once again, the player needs to win 5 out of 7 games to reach the League championship.
 The Riot, however, go undefeated (unless they are defeated by the player-created team).

-During division play, the player-created team will face off with the New York Nightmare, Quentin Sands' former team.
-Before the game is played, Sands tells Franchise to forget what happened between them and work together to defeat his former team and win the league championship against the Riot.
+During division play, the player-created team will play against the New York Nightmare, Quentin Sands' former team.
+Before this game, Sands tells Franchise to forget what happened between them and work together to defeat his former team and win the league championship against the Riot.
 Franchise and Sands decide that they will also get back at the corrupt commissioner.
 Sands offers the commissioner to give him the captain spot on the L.A.
 Riot if he tells him important information (which is fake).
 The information is that Franchise has an injured Achilles tendon and will not be the same player on game day.
 The commissioner agrees and tells the other men in the room to buy stock on the Riot.
 Sands, however, records the entire conversation outside of the office.

 After the player-created team defeats the L.A.
 Riot in the League championship, the commissioner is arrested for insider trading, money laundering and extortion, thus ending the season for the player-created team going from Division 3 to Division 1 and getting the League Championship.